Beach houses

 National Park Duinen van Texel.
 Vacation close to home

-National Park Duinen van Texel
+National Park Duinen van Texel.

-Take out
+Take Out.

 We ordered buns and bread for breakfast and lunch each day.
 We placed our order on the day of arrival at a local bakery through the reception.
 It was delivered to the apartment each morning.
 This was perfect and gave that special holiday feeling.
 Fresh croissants and buns for breakfast each morning says vacation like nothing else.